 Anthony Patterson, the young painter currently in residence at the Power Plant Gallery, is a child of Durham with both art and activism in his blood.
 His grandfather played a leading role in the lawsuit that spared the Crest Street neighborhood where Patterson grew up—a historically black enclave just blocks from Duke Hospital—from the obliteration inflicted by the Durham Freeway on Hayti and other African American neighborhoods.
 Patterson’s father is an artist and his sister is an interior designer.
 For high school, he went to the J.D.
-Clement Early College program at North Carolina Central University, then he went to University of North Carolina at Greensboro to do college for real, graduating with a BFA a year ago.
+Clement Early College program at North Carolina Central University.
+He went on to graduate from UNC Greensboro with a BFA in painting in 2017.

 During his #PPGArtists residency, Patterson is starting a project he calls PIGEONHOLED—a documentary project that involves recorded interviews and paintings.
 By mid-August, paintings of his first two subjects were hanging in his work area, with short audio clips from Patterson’s interviews with them playing in a loop.

 Four bold lines written at the top of a wall facing Patterson’s worktable serve as the project’s epigraph.
 They’re from “Caged Bird,” a song by J. Cole.

 Patterson’s plan for the project is to start with friends and family and then find men outside of his circle, to get a range of experiences and perspectives.
 His first subject is one of his best friends from childhood.
 “He got locked up at 17, did five years, and was on the straight and narrow for a while,” Patterson says, “but now he’s dealing with a new situation.”